This directory contains C++ language bindings for the Mojo Public API.

 The gles2/ subdirectory contains C++ wrappers (and some additional helpers) of the API defined in mojo/public/c/gles2/ (which provides access to GLES2).

 The shell/ subdirectory contains a support (static) library that aids in writing Mojo applications and interacting with the Shell service.

-The system/ subdirectory contains C++ wrappers (and some additional helpers) of the API defined in mojo/public/c/include/mojo/system/, which defines the basic, “core” API, especially used to communicate with Mojo services.
+The system/ subdirectory contains C++ wrappers (and some additional helpers) of the API defined in mojo/public/c/system/, which defines the basic, “core” API, especially used to communicate with Mojo services.

-The test_support/ subdirectory contains C++ test support functionality for “internal” tests.
+The test_support/ subdirectory contains C++ wrappers of the test-only API defined in mojo/public/c/test_support/.
 It is not meant for general use by Mojo applications.

 The utility/ subdirectory contains a support (static) library that provides various basic functionality.
 Most notably, it provides an implementation of a RunLoop based on MojoWaitMany() that applications may use as the basis for asynchronous message processing.